jporeilly/Ansible/Labs/01 Install and Configuration/05 Facts/facts.md

 ```
 ansible-playbook playbooks/print_group_fact.yaml
 ```
 Note: The values are different for each host.
+You can add host facts/variables in a separate file, as with the global and group facts/variables.

 ---